 Health insurance providers build networks of doctors and hospitals.
-Within these networks, insurance companies have negotiated prices lower than the normal cost of service.
+Within each provider network, insurance companies have negotiated prices lower than the normal cost of service.
 The health insurer also covers a certain amount of a service.

 People with health insurance get discounted prices and only pay what their insurance plan doesn’t cover.
 Health insurance provides discounted medical services.

-These discounts and cost-sharing provided by health insurance are especially important because health care costs are on the rise.
+These discounts and cost-sharing provided by health plans are especially important because health care costs are on the rise.